 The rod is 6 feet long when fully constructed, but breaks down to fit perfectly into the case that measures 17 inches long x 9 inches wide x 3 inches thick.

 When you break the rod down and store the rod and reel inside the case, the whole thing is remarkably compact.
 It fits perfectly underneath a car, bus, or train seat, and wouldn’t take up that much room in checked luggage at all.

-Okuma has all of their bases covered, too: it boasts a size 20 reel that’s sturdy and perfect for all kinds of fishing, comfortable cork grips on the rod handle, and stainless steel detailing that’s also resistant to corrosion.
+Okuma has all of their bases covered, too: the rod boasts comfortable cork grips on the rod handle, and stainless steel detailing that’s also resistant to corrosion.

 The kit comes with a small tackle box that holds the perfect amount of gear for a lightweight fishing trip.

 Like I said at the beginning, I’m no fishing expert.

 I love it as a hobby, and I like to think I’m pretty well-versed in the basics.

 But, I’ll never be spending hundreds of dollars on a top-of-the-line fishing rig.